 A new extension to Herlev Hospital

-The building will have an approximate size of 52.000 squared meters, and will later be further expanded with an additional 6.100 including a chapel and a patient hotel.
+The building has an approximate size of 56.000 m2, and will later be further expanded with an additional 6.100 m2 including a chapel and a patient hotel.
 The circular designs offer new and exciting challenges for the steel design with custom components and out-of-the-box construction methods.

 The project is designed with sustainability in mind and will be energy class 1.